hslu-ige-laes/lcm/docs/docs/modules/roomAirQuality/userinterface.md

 <br>
 - The x-axis represents the time and the y-axis the air quality value in ppm.
 - The four zones helps to indicate whether measured air qualities are within a comfortable range or not.
-- The amount of displayed charts is depending on the amount of configured sensors in ´Settings -> Data Points´
+- The amount of displayed charts is depending on the amount of configured sensors in `Settings > Data Points`
 - Tooltip: Place the mouse pointer over a datapoint to get more information of a specific measurement.
 <br><br>